DrParthaMajumder/GroundwaterRemediationProJect2/README.md

-# GroundwaterRemediationProblem2
-**I here developed groundwater remediation model for a hypothetical proble.
+**I here developed a simulation-Optimization mmodel for groundwater remediation.
-The details can be found in ProblemDetails.pptx file.**
+The details of the aquifer domain can be found in ProblemDetails.pptx file.**